 - There are opportunities for athletes to go for the full 24-hours solo or as a team or just join for one or more workouts.

-- 2016 is the first year of our endurance cycling event, and 2015 was our first year with a 24-hour hiking event!
+- 2016 was the first year of our endurance cycling event, and 2015 was our first year with a 24-hour hiking event!
+And in 2017, we launched the Victory Garden WOD!

 - There are many opportunities to volunteer, plus donations are always welcome!

-- Representatives of Hillseeker CrossFit, Beast Mode Bärn, and Reebok CrossFit Zurich have visited F2F projects in Malawi and Cambodia and have worked closely with F2F for 7+ years.
+- Representatives of Hillseeker, Beast Mode Bärn, and Reebok CrossFit Zurich have visited F2F projects in Malawi and Cambodia and have worked closely with F2F for 7+ years.
 See video and photo library.
-All host gyms have the opportunity to send a representative to Malawi to visit Kang’oma.
+All host gyms have the opportunity to send a representative to Malawi to visit the projects we support.

 - Workout selections are a surprise to the athletes.